Wrapping Authority: Women Islamic Leaders in a Sufi Movement in Dakar, Senegal

 - Page Count: 320 pages

-Author InformationJoseph Hill is an assistant professor in the Department of Anthropology at the University of Alberta.
+Author InformationJoseph Hill is an associate professor in the Department of Anthropology at the University of Alberta.

 Table of contents